All are welcome.

 Dr. Dan Hibbett has served as the Minister of Music at St. Luke Lutheran Church since the fall of 2000.
 He has a doctoral degree in choral conducting from the University of Washington.
 Before coming to St. Luke, Dr. Hibbett directed choirs and taught church music and music history courses at Central Christian College (McPherson, KS), Seattle Pacific University (Seattle, WA), and Northwest Nazarene University (Nampa, ID).
 During his doctoral studies at the UW, Dan served as the full-time Director of Music Ministries at Edmonds United Methodist Church on Puget Sound north of Seattle.
 Active in both the American Choral Directors’ Association and Handbell Musicians of America, he has conducted choral and handbell workshops in Oregon and Washington.
 He directs the Rejoice Choir, St. Luke Ringers, Timbrel Choir, a worship team, and various vocal ensembles throughout the year.

-Congregational Service and Youth Coordinator
+Service and High School Transition Coordinator

 View this video from our recent 70th anniversary.